ExplainableML/eml_website/content/publications/Unbalancedness-in-Neural-Monge-Maps.md

 </br>

 We demonstrate that unbalancedness enhances the performance in all three of these settings.
-In particular, it improves _trajectory inference_ on time-resolved _single-cell_ datasets trained with _OT-ICNN_ and the prediction of _perturbations on the cellular level_ trained with _Monge Gap_.
-Moreover, we demonstrate that while OT-FM performs competitively in natural image translation, unbalancedness (UOT-FM) further elevates these results.
+In particular, We apply our method to existing estimators across two unpaired __single-cell translation__ settings.
+Here, we show how unbalancedness is crucial in recovering meaningful single-cell __trajectories over time__ with _OT-ICNN_ and in predicting cellular responses to __cell perturbations__ with _Monge Gap_.
+Moreover, we demonstrate that while OT-FM performs competitively in __unpaired image translation__, unbalancedness (UOT-FM) further elevates these results and better preserves relevant input features.

 </br>